 PROMETHEUS has very strong scary, intense, and bloody violence.
 A bloody surgery also occurs during the story.
 Finally, PROMETHEUS has frequent foul language, but, unlike the other ALIEN movies, there’s only one “f” word.
 Nevertheless, extreme caution is advised.

+PROMETHEUS turns out to be a prequel to the ALIEN franchise.
+In the new story, the Weyland corporation sends a scientific spaceship to investigate a large moon in outer space.
+Some ancient cave paintings on earth suggest that a giant race of aliens from the moon may have had something to do with the creation of life on earth.
+Sure enough, the scientists on board find alien DNA that matches human DNA.
+In the process, however, the ship’s android robot unleashes some biological monsters the aliens were creating.
+Things get even more tense when one of the aliens is revived.
 Despite the addition of an intelligent, but malicious race of giant aliens, PROMETHEUS becomes too much like the first ALIEN movie.
 It also doesn’t answer all the questions it raises about the aliens and about the origins of human life on earth.
 Interestingly, however, the female scientist who turns out to be the heroine retains her Christian faith throughout the movie.
 She asks, “Who created the aliens?” but this question never gets answered.
 PROMETHEUS also has very strong, intense bloody violence and strong foul language, so extreme caution is advised.